msysbio/microbetag/docs/input.md

 Further, one can keep both the taxonomies assigned from `microbetag` and from any other software.

-However, if you would like to move on with your taxonomy scheme, microbet`ag enables that, but you should know that there's a big chance of loosing some annotations.
+However, if you would like to move on with your taxonomy scheme, `microbetag` enables that, but you should know that there's a big chance of loosing some annotations.

 In case 1, one may also have some metadata describing the sequencing data.
 FlashWeave, the software `microbetag` invokes to build the co-occurrence network, can exploit metadata.

 {: .important-title}
 > THE `PHYLOSEQ` CASE